zhengjunyao-work/arc24/docs/modeling/Iteration_27_fix_data_augmentation_bug.md

 | after bugfix | **25**          | **35**            |

 Great improvement after fixing the bug on the submission, which uses test-time fine-tuning.
+Those experiments were done with [v2-single-task-test-time-fine-tuning](https://www.kaggle.com/code/ironbar/v2-single-task-test-time-fine-tuning-for-arc24?scriptVersionId=197730835).
+It is possible that in the case of fine-tuning the LoRA directly the results are better.

 ### Overfit to train and learn the input distribution